SathR12/Code-Parser/README.md

 # Code-Parser
 Funny little project that is intended to quickly copy the redemption code from KSI's try not to laugh videos.

+## How to use

+## Dependencies

+Pytesseract OCR

+Pyperclip

+Tkinter

+pyautogui